 If you don't have space for full size trees try dwarf varieties, buy fruit when it's in season (and therefore inexpensive) or see if you can do a deal with friends or neighbours for some windfalls.Any chicken favourites?

 This will depend entirely on your chickens.
-Mine have a particular liking for figs and persimmon, but won't eat apples unless they're finely grated.
-Picky.
+Mine have a particular liking for figs and persimmon, but won't eat apples unless they're soft or finely grated.

 Rosehips tend to be very hard so they're best either left to dry out, or grind them up before feeding.
 As a bonus, chickens love rose petals too so pruning in the summer means no flowers are wasted.
 Perfect.

-I tend to spoil my hens by giving them just the florets as they seem to find the stalks too tough to handle, and I give them raw, usually mixed with other healthy treats to make it more enjoyable (do you get the impression my hens are treated rather well??!).
+I tend to spoil my hens by giving them just the florets as they seem to find the stalks too tough to handle, and I give them raw or grated, usually mixed with other healthy treats to make it more enjoyable.

 Off the scale in terms of Vitamin A and with no fat at all, carrots are well known for their anti-carcinogenic properties for people and can also help to make your flock's egg yolks a deeper shade of orange.

-In many parts of the world dandelions are considered a weed, but they're so popular in the part of Italy I live that, believe it or not, dandelion plants are sold at the local plant nursery and sell as soon as they're put on the shelves.
+In many parts of the world dandelions are considered a weed, but they're so popular in the part of Italy I live that dandelion plants are sold at the local plant nursery and sell as soon as they're put on the shelves.

 So it's actually good to encourage lots of dandelions to grow in your chicken run.